-Artist Joy Lynn Davis works in watercolors, acrylics, oil paints, gold leaf and silver leaf.
-Her paintings often show the sublime in nature and sacred spaces.
-Her art and research project “Remembering the Lost Sculptures of Kathmandu” documents the theft of sacred sculptures from Nepal and the community’s response to the thefts through a series of paintings, interviews, art historical research and databases of stolen sculptures.
-Her current paintings illuminate the natural landscape of the islands on Mälaren Lake in central Sweden.
-In addition to large-scale paintings, she paints murals in public and private spaces and does street-painting in the tradition of i Madonnari.
+Joy Lynn Davis is an artist and researcher currently based in Sweden.
+Her art and research project “Remembering the Lost Sculptures of Kathmandu” documents the theft of sacred sculptures from Nepal and the community’s response to the thefts through a series of paintings, interviews, art historical research, and databases of the stolen sculptures and their current whereabouts.
+Her paintings often use 23 karat gold leaf to illuminate the sublime in sacred spaces and nature.
+The current series of paintings highlight the natural landscape of the islands on Mälaren Lake in central Sweden.
+In addition to large-scale paintings, she paints murals in public and private spaces, does street-painting in the tradition of i Madonnari, and teaches workshops in painting and working with gold and silver leaf.
 Joy Lynn Davis is also the founder of the Himlayan Art and Cultural Heritage Project, a U.S. based non-profit with the mission to preserve and protect the cultural heritage of Nepal and the greater Himalayan region.

 Exhibitions and Talks